 Kyle beat Bizarro-Sephiroth, and then it was on to the final battle against Safer Sephiroth, an angelic figure with three wings, thus his famous theme song, “One-Winged Angel.” …Wait, read those numbers to me again?

-“Safer Sephiroith” is obviously a mis-translation.
-I mean, even beyond the fact that nearly every boss for the past two dungeons has been mistranslated.
+“Safer Sephiroith” is obviously a mis-translation… even beyond the fact that nearly every boss for the past two dungeons has been mistranslated.
 While many fans have tried to translate this bosses’ name as “Seraph Sephiroth,” it seems that the years have proven this claim spurious.
-The name now seems to have been intended to be “Sefer Sephiroth,” a reference to the real-life concept of the sephirot.
+It now seems that the name was intended to be “Sefer Sephiroth,” a reference to the real-life concept of the sephirot.

 Safer Sephiroth is essentially the game’s final boss.
-The boss fight was radically changed from the Japanese original, but I’ll focus my attention on the better-known current version.
+The battle was radically changed in the International release, and you’ll have to excuse me if I don’t discuss the Japanese original, as I haven’t exactly fought him myself!
 Sephiroth follows a very rigid attack pattern, but a dangerous one.
 The key attacks to understand are his signature attack, Super Nova, and the return of Kefka’s Heartless Angel.
-Both of these attacks would leave the party in a garbage state, but neither could kill in this version: Super Nova takes away almost all your HP and deals random status effects, while Heartless Angel simply drops you straight to 1 HP, as always.
+Both of these attacks would leave the party in a garbage state, but neither could kill party members in this version: Super Nova takes away almost all your HP and deals random status effects, while Heartless Angel simply drops you straight to 1 HP, as always.
 These effects make sure that the tension stays high in the final boss sequence, which I could appreciate if it weren’t for… other factors.

-It was my turn for the second attempt, and I’ll admit I started with a bit of anxiety, and for a pretty silly reason: I was worried I’d miss learning Pandora’s Box for some reason, as though I had cared about Enemy Skills/Blue Magic at any other point in the game!
+It was my turn for the second attempt, and I’ll admit I started with a bit of anxiety, and for a pretty silly reason: I was worried I’d miss learning Pandora’s Box for some reason, as though I had cared about Enemy Skills/Blue Magic at any other point in the game, and you can’t save anything you learn in the final gauntlet anyways!
 Nevertheless, I got it and doing so calmed my nerves.
-Unfortunately, my performance in the Jenova battle led to us taking on Bizarro-Sephiroth with a two party formation, but like I said above, we simply used brute force to get past and never even switched to the second party!
+Unfortunately, my poorer performance in the Jenova battle led to us taking on Bizarro-Sephiroth with a two party formation, but like I said above, we simply used brute force to get past and never even switched to the second party!

 With Safer Sephiroth defeated, the party found themselves revived in the game’s final room safe and sound, Cloud saying that that’s all they can do at this point is to hope that Holy does the rest of the heavy lifting, though there was no visible sign of Holy taking any action at all.
 Most of the party left to return to the surface, but Tifa and Cloud lagged behind for a moment, only for Cloud to start sensing that Sephiroth was still alive.
 A transparent image of Cloud separated from the physical Cloud as it had in the past, and was pulled away from Cloud to some ethereal battlefield, where Cloud fought the spirit of Sephiroth for the whole pile of chips.

-As dramatic as this is, however, the fight is rigged, and with some serious quality control redundancy, too!
+As dramatic as this is however, the fight is rigged, and with some serious quality control redundancy, too!
 I’m actually more impressed by the good programming work than I am with the high drama!
 If you attack, you get a free Limit Break, and it’s always Cloud’s ultimate Limit Break, Omnislash (this, by the way, is the reason the Steam achievements for this game have such a high earn rate for Omnislash, even though Omnislash is incredibly hard to earn for real).
 But even if you try to lose, Sephiroth can’t kill you.
-Sephiroth’s final attack (if you allow it to play out) is secretly a magic attack to prevent it from critting, and it always does 31/32s your health.
+Sephiroth’s final attack (if you allow it to play out) is secretly a magic attack to prevent it from critting, and it always does 31/32s your health, close enough to be dramatic, but irregular enough to avoid looking scripted at a glance!
 At this point, Cloud automatically counter-attacks and wins the game.
 It’s kind of disappointing to see Cloud doing small counter-attack damage to end the game, but I agree with Square that it was better than nothing and they probably couldn’t force him to counter with Omnislash with the game’s scripting limitations.

 Meanwhile in the town of Kalm, we surprisingly cut to Barret’s daughter Marlene, who hears Aeris’ voice and sees the light of Holy coming to challenge the Meteor, which is now so close to the Planet that the very idea that it hasn’t destroyed humanity through tidal force alone is laughable.
 Just to underline that they don’t care about real science, Square then has the Meteor summon tornadoes to destroy Midgar.
 I truly cannot argue with that.
 I can’t even imagine how I would begin.
 Holy rushes out to stop Meteor, but to everyone’s surprise, it’s still not enough.